ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 ### How to tackle this scenario

-As with most issue in companies, talking to the right people is paramount to getting something approved or resolved.
+As with most issues in companies, talking to the right people is paramount to getting something approved or resolved.
 This case is no different.
 Before moving workloads or spinning up resources in the cloud, ask (internal) audit about their requirements.
 Ask questions like the following:

 - What roles and rights would they like to have?
 - What reporting information do you need to provide?
-- Who is allowed to perform which actions and even more important which roles separation needs to exist?
+- Who is allowed to perform which actions, and even more important, which roles separation needs to exist?
-- Which controls need to be in place and how they would like to see them implemented?
+- Which controls need to be in place and how would they like to see them implemented?
 - What measures need to be in place to prevent which scenarios?
 - Which public cloud services meet the requirements out-of-the-box and which need additional measures?